osilander/bacterial-genomics-intro/ngs-tools/index.rst

 So what is happening when you type ``conda activate ngs`` in a shell?
 The ``PATH`` variable (mentioned above) gets temporarily manipulated and set to:

 .. code-block:: bash

+    # make a new environment with version 3.7 of python

     # in the line below the $ indicates that you are
     # at the command line prompt
     $ conda activate ngs

     # Lets look at the content of the PATH variable
     # Note that the command line prompt now has (ngs)
     # Note also that we prefix PATH with a $ as it is a variable
-   (ngs) $ echo $PATH /home/manager/miniconda3/envs/ngs/bin:/home/manager/miniconda3/bin:/usr/local/bin: ...
+    (ngs) $ echo $PATH
+    /home/manager/miniconda3/envs/ngs/bin:/home/manager/miniconda3/bin:/usr/local/bin: ...

 Note that the colons (``:``) in the above text indicate separations between the directory listings.

 Now it will look first in your specific |conda| environment's ``bin/`` directory but afterwards in the **general** conda ``bin/`` (``/home/manager/miniconda3/bin``).
-So basically everything you install generally with conda (without being in an environment) is also available to you but gets overshadowed if a similar program is in ``/home/manager/miniconda3/envs/ngs/bin`` and you are in the ``ngs`` environment.
+So basically, everything you install generally with conda (without being in an environment) is also available to you, but gets overshadowed if a similar program is in ``/home/manager/miniconda3/envs/ngs/bin`` and you are in the ``ngs`` environment.

 The **huge** additional advantage of making separate |conda| environments in which you do your work is that it makes your work **reproducible**, as you can easily re-create the entire tool-set with exactly the same software versions numbers later on (e.g. years later, when the functionality of the current software version may have changed completely).